Support Note KB0395620

 Resolution

-The new certificate updated on our web servers is of SHA256 algorithm (Secure Hash Algorithm 2, 256 bits).
+The new certificate updated on our web servers is of the SHA256 algorithm (Secure Hash Algorithm 2, 256 bits).
 However, we still generate signatures with SHA1 and not SHA256.
-(Note that certificate authorities will not provide new SHA1 certificates as most of the browsers treat sites with an SHA1 certificate as insecure.)
+(Note that certificate authorities will not provide new SHA1 certificates, as most of the browsers treat sites with an SHA1 certificate as insecure.)

-You will be able to see that in the SAML Request sent from SAP Ariba.
+You will be able to see that in the SAML request sent from SAP Ariba.
 For Example:

 <ds:SignatureMethod Algorithm="http://www.w3.org/2000/09/xmldsig#rsa-sha1"